apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `tcp://127.0.0.1:0` binds to the loopback interface on a dynamic port

-The TCP URI also supports several query parameters to fine tune the settings used on the socket.
+The TCP URI also supports several query parameters to fine tune the settings used on the socket at the time of creation.
 The supported parameters are:

 * `backlog` : Sets the listen backlog size.
 Defaults to 100.